sasfog/Open-PupilEXT/README.md

 For initial testing, we recommend using the provided demo datasets.
 See section 2.4 in this repository.
 Pay attention to the image playback speed setting, if you are on a laptop with low computational power.

-**IMPORTANT information about the Community Branch of PupilEXT (v0.1.2)**
+**IMPORTANT information about the Community Branch of PupilEXT (v0.1.3)**

-This branch contains the Experimental Community Version of PupilEXT, maintained by Gábor Bényei (kheki4) and Attila Boncsér (sasfog).
+This branch contains the Experimental Community Version of PupilEXT, maintained by Gábor Bényei (kheki4).
 More information can be found in the readme of the project (Link: https://github.com/openPupil/Open-PupilEXT/tree/Experimental-Community-Version/Community).

 Note that this version of PupilEXT is subject of ongoing development to further add new features and might contain bugs or other errors.
 New features have already been developed, but they are under testing.